getchardy/safari-extension-bug-service-worker-crash/README.md

 ### Final Result:

-The service worker fails to load and a crash error can be observed in Console App when searching for "reason=Crash".
+The service worker fails to load, a crash error can be observed in Console App when searching for "reason=Crash", and the browser extension becomes unusable.

 ### Expected Result: